-Unfortunately, there are security sites that ironically just want to collect your email and login info for future fraud attempts.
+Unfortunately, there are supposed “security sites” that ironically just want to collect your email and login info for future fraud attempts.
 Others try tools and features that aren’t well-understood and end up creating even more serious data breaches before abruptly collapsing.
 You can read what happened to the once-popular Pwnedlist, if you’re in need of a prime example.

 - 500px reveals almost 15 million users are caught up in security breach

 - Happy Valentine’s Day!
 Coffee Meets Bagel dating app data may have been breached

 - After fourth attack, hacker puts personal records of 26M people up for sale

 - After camera hacks, Nest locks customers out until they change their password